humoroushorse/dnd/pydnd/docs/tutorial/alembic.md

 from alembic import context
 from dnd import schemas
-from dnd.core import settings
+from dnd.core import uncached_settings
-from dnd.database.base import Base from sqlalchemy import engine_from_config, pool, text
+from dnd.database.base import DbBase from sqlalchemy import engine_from_config, pool, text

 # this is the Alembic Config object, which provides